konradmalik/git-conflict.nvim/README.md

 ## Notable features:

 -   you decide when and how you use this plugin
--   publishes `GitConflict` `User` for easy integration
+-   publishes `GitConflict` `User` autocommand for easy integration
--   does not scan the whole repo for all conflicted files
 -   creates diagnostics for conflicts
 -   commands (see `commands.lua`)
     -   jump to prev/next conflict
     -   choose ours/theirs/both versions
-    -   on demand to send conflicts in all files to a QF list
+    -   send conflicts in current repo to a QF list

 See the code for more details.